basho/rfc/open/query-buffers.md

 ### Grouping and ordering

-Ordering of grouped rows is not supported.
+Ordering of grouped rows, such as those resulting from a query containing GROUP BY clause and/or any of the aggregation functions, is not supported.

 ### Diagnostics